jasonaaronwilson/nihongo/README.md

   https://jasonaaronwilson.github.io/nihongo/quiz.html

-This will look like crap on a desktop but should look OK on many smart phones and I'll make some more improvements soon for my own needs.
+This will look like crap on a desktop but should look OK on many smart phones or tablets.

 ## Current Functionality

-There is a database of "facts" and this program presents them in a multiple choice fashion.
-Given the "clue" at the top of the screen, you need only choose the correct choice from several possibilities by clicking on it (a "tap" on your smart phone).
-You then learn if your guess was correct or not.
+There is a database of "facts" (concepts) and this program presents them in a multiple choice fashion.
+Given the "clue" at the top of the screen, you need only choose the correct choice from several possibilities by clicking on it (a "tap" on your smart phone or a click of the mouse).
+You then learn if your answer was correct or not.

-Using local storage on your device, we keep track of your correct and incorrect responses to present the hardest challenge to you and eventually expose more questions in the database as you achieve confidence.
+Using local storage on your device, we keep track of your correct and incorrect responses to present the hardest challenge to you and eventually expose more questions in the database as you achieve proficiency.

 In the future we could sync between multiple devices but that might end up requiring a hosting provider besides github and that would mean